Overview

 Learning outcomes

-Upon completion of the course, students should be able to
+Upon successful completion of this course, you should be able to

-- discuss and argue about current topics in software engineering;
+- discuss and argue about current topics in software engineering.

 - effectively communicate course work in writing and oral presentation.